PranshuSaraswat/Collaborative-Coding/CollaborativeEditor/ReadMe.md

 4. **Write Code**: Start writing Python code in the editor.
 All changes will be synchronized in real-time with other users in the same room.

-5. **Run Code**: Click the "Run Code" button to execute the code (Note: Code execution is simulated in this demo version).
+5. **Run Code**: Click the "Run Code" button to execute the Python code.

 6. **View Output**: The results of code execution will appear in the output panel.